iagoleal/iagoleal.github.io/content/posts/cuts.md

 In general, a single cut is a terrible approximation.
 But it is not its fault, after all, it is just a first order polynomial!
-The magic begins when you combine a lot of cuts to represent $f$ as a _polyhedral function_.
+The magic begins when you combine many cuts to represent $f$ as a _polyhedral function_.
 Taking an approximation of $f$ by cuts $C = \{\inner<a,\hole> + b\}$ amounts to choosing the largest cut at each given point: